 By Susan Fong

-Summer is a particularly special time of year in Chicago, when a variety of events provide fun for everyone.
-School is out, and there are plenty of things to do for both youngsters and adults.
-Take advantage of the season through the Gazette’s annual Summer in the City guide, which will help you enjoy unique activities and events while making the most of summertime fun.
+During summertime in Chicago, a variety of events provide fun for kids and adults alike.
+Take advantage of the season through Gazette Chicago’s annual Summer in the City guide, which will help you enjoy unique activities and events.

 DOWNTOWN AND LAKEFRONT